 Our international operations are subject to certain opportunities and risks, including currency fluctuations and governmental actions.
-We closely monitor our operations in each country and seek to adopt appropriate strategies that are responsive to changing economic and political environments, and to fluctuations in foreign currencies.
+We closely monitor our operations in each country and seek to adopt appropriate strategies that are responsive to changing economic and political environments as well as to fluctuations in foreign currencies.

-In 2016, we used 73 functional currencies.
+In 2017, we used 74 functional currencies.
 Due to the geographic diversity of our operations, weakness in some of these currencies might be offset by strength in others.
-In 2016, 2015 and 2014, the weighted-average exchange rates for foreign currencies in which the Company conducted operations (all operating currencies), and for certain individual currencies, strengthened (weakened) against the U.S. dollar as follows:
+In 2017, 2016 and 2015, the weighted-average exchange rates for foreign currencies in which the Company conducted operations (all operating currencies), and for certain individual currencies, strengthened (weakened) against the U.S. dollar as follows:

-Year Ended December 31, 2016 2015 2014
+Year Ended December 31, 2017 2016 2015

-All operating currencies (5)% (15)% (5)%
+All operating currencies - % (5)% (15)%

-Brazilian real (9)% (27)% (10)%
+Brazilian real 11 % (9)% (27)%

-Mexican peso (14) (16) (4)
+Mexican peso (2) (14) (16)

-Australian dollar (1) (17) (7)
+Australian dollar 3 (1) (17)

-South African rand (13) (15) (12)
+South African rand 10 (13) (15)

-British pound (11) (8) 6
+British pound (6) (11) (8)

-Euro (17) 1
+Euro 1 (17)

-Japanese yen 11 (14) (8)
+Japanese yen (3) 11 (14)